-NSW RSV Prevention Program - Information for parents and carers
+NSW RSV Prevention Program – information to protect babies

 Respiratory syncytial virus (RSV) is a common cause of respiratory infection.
 It mostly affects young children.
 RSV symptoms are usually mild.
 However, some young children can get very sick and need hospital treatment.

-From 3 February 2025, the maternal RSV vaccine Abrysvo® will be free for pregnant women to protect their babies from RSV.
-It is safe to be given anytime between 28 and 36 weeks of pregnancy, but is usually given at 28 weeks.
+The maternal RSV vaccine Abrysvo® is free for pregnant women to protect their babies from RSV.
+It is safe to be given from 28 weeks of pregnancy.
+It is best to get it as close to 28 weeks as possible for the best protection.

 For more information, read the fact sheets: